Shenila Khoja-Moolji

-Shenila Khoja-Moolji is the Hamad bin Khalifa al-Thani Endowed Chair of Muslim Societies and an associate professor at Georgetown University.
-She is a Shia Ismaili Muslim scholar known for her scholarship on Muslims, gender, and Pakistan studies.
+Shenila Khoja-Moolji is the Hamad bin Khalifa al-Thani Endowed Chair of Muslim Societies and Professor at Georgetown University.
+She is known for her award-winning contributions to studies of girlhood, masculinity, and community formation.

-Khoja-Moolji is the author of several books that have won awards from international academic associations.
+Khoja-Moolji is the author of four scholarly monographs published by University of California Press, Oxford University Press, and University of Minnesota Press that have won awards from international academic associations.
 Her books include: Forging the Ideal Educated Girl: The Production of Desirable Subjects in Muslim South Asia (University of California Press, 2018); Sovereign Attachments: Masculinity, Muslimness, and Affective Politics in Pakistan (University of California Press, 2021); Rebuilding Community: Displaced Women and the Making of a Shia Ismaili Muslim Sociality (Oxford University Press, 2023); and The Impossibility of Muslim Boyhood (University of Minnesota Press, 2024).

 Early life and education

 Khoja-Moolji grew up in Hyderabad, Pakistan.
-She belongs to Sindhi Khowaja community, she speaks Sindhi language, She received a scholarship from the United World Colleges to do an International Baccalaureate.
+She is a Shia Ismaili Muslim.
+She received a scholarship from the United World Colleges to do an International Baccalaureate.
 She studied at Brown University, Harvard University, and Columbia University.